deprecatedslocum/NMHS/README.txt

 Welcome to the NMHS data processing toolbox.
-This code was used for analyzing data in the paper “Analysis of Complex Networks with Non-Linear Multi-Dimensional Hidden State Models”.
+This code was used for analyzing data in the paper “Analysis of Neural Circuits with Non-Linear Multi-Dimensional Hidden State Models”.
 Authors: Joshua Slocum and Danil Tyulmankov
 Citation: